johnsturgeon/blog/docs/posts/2024-07-01-python-script-as-service.markdown

 ### Additional info

-Now that you have the script running, you have several ways you can control the script using `systemd`
+Now that you have the script running, you have several ways you can control the script using `systemctl`

 Check the status: